Dinopony/randstalker/README.md

 ### Game flow

 - Game starts at a given spawn location (usually randomized) and intro is fully skipped.
-- Most cutscenes and scenario related checks / blockers are removed
+- Most cutscenes and scenario related checks / blockers are removed to put the focus on gameplay & exploration
 - You will need as many jewels as specified in the settings to use the teleporter to go to Kazalt
 - All other conditions from the original game stay as-is (Safety Pass to reach Mercator, Gola's Eye to reach King Nole's Cave, Axe Magic to cut trees, all three Gola pieces to reach King Nole's fight...)